OpenWhere/openwhere.github.io/_posts/2014-12-02-windows_ci.md

-This post is going to discuss how easy it is to set up a [Jenkins](http://jenkins-ci.org/) Continuous Integration server on a Windows machine, and why we would do such a thing when there are perfectly fine ways to install Jenkins in Unix.
+This post is going to discuss how easy it is to set up a [Jenkins](http://jenkins-ci.org/) Continuous Integration server on a Windows machine, and why we would do such a thing when there are perfectly fine ways to install Jenkins on Unix.

 # Why Jenkins on Windows?
 We need to install Jenkins on Windows because we need to build and deploy .NET